Loading content

 Modern slavery is also a problem that goes beyond the Rule of Law.
 Modern slavery is a complex phenomenon and to transform our understanding of it requires the input and expertise of a variety of academic disciplines from the arts and humanities, social sciences and technology.
 The Modern Slavery PEC is also committed to tackling modern slavery as a problem of sustainable development (SDG 8.7), of labour standards and rights, and of organised crime.
 The Modern Slavery PEC acknowledges that modern slavery is a product of drivers and root causes that are socio-economic, political and cultural in nature.
 The Modern Slavery PEC brings this expertise together in the consortium of partners, and will also be interdisciplinary in the wider partnerships that it builds to achieve its objectives.
 The other member universities within the Modern Slavery PEC’s consortium have an array of expertise across these different factors and the disciplinary capacity to apply appropriate theories and methods of analysis that enable an understanding of the contribution that these factors make to the problem of modern slavery.

-The UKRI funding of the Modern Slavery PEC is for a five year period, to the end of the financial year 2023/24.
-However successful the Modern Slavery PEC is against its impact measures, its work will not be done by then.
-The Modern Slavery PEC will work from the outset to secure its long term future beyond the term of the grant, by building up relationships with contributing partners, and will aim to make itself sustainable by becoming an indispensable independent and authoritative voice in the long term effort to eradicate modern slavery.
+The Arts and Humanities Research Council (AHRC)’s current funding of the Modern Slavery and Human Rights Policy and Evidence Centre (Modern Slavery PEC) is for a five-year period, to the end of March 2023.
+However, our work will obviously not be done by then.
+We have worked from the outset to secure our long-term future beyond the term of the grant and to become an indispensable independent and authoritative voice in addressing modern slavery.